wangzhengquan/notes/docs/database/B+ Tree/B+ Tree.md

 - 1 : Locate the deleted key in the leaf nodes throught searching method.
 - 2 : Delete the key and its associated value if the key is discovered in a leaf node.
 - 3 : If the current node is root, proceed to step 3.1-3.2.
 Otherwise, proceed to step 4.
-	- 3.1 : If the root is a internal node and contains only one child node, then set the child node as the new root node, and delete the original root node.
+	- 3.1 : If the root is a internal node and contains only one child node then set the child node as the new root node and delete the original root node.
+This means that the height of the tree decreases by one.
 	- 3.2 : The deletion process is end.
 - 4 : If the node dose not underflows, assigne the parent's key whose pointer points to the current node as the first key of the current node to handle the case where the deleted key happens to be the minimum key of the current node prior to deletion.
 Otherwise continue to the next step.